jaanonim/Aplikacje-Klienckie/README.md

         web: npm start

-Then use `deploy` tool or do this manualy:
+Then use `deploy` tool or do this manually:

 2. Create heroku app (this buildpack is for node.js)